 There is a high demand for people to work in the transport and logistics sector.
-There were over 11,000 online job postings for jobs in the Transport and Logistics industry in August 2021.
-(Emsi, August 2021)
+There were over 5,000 online job postings in Wales for jobs in the Transport and Logistics industry in January 2022.
+(Emsi, January 2022)

-The top 12 jobs advertised online in transport and logistics in the latest 30 days are:
+The top 12 jobs advertised online in transport and logistics in January 2022 are: